The chapel in Alton Abbey, Hampshire, one of the Benedictine abbeys in the Church of England

 Nicolas Stebbing CR (ed), Anglican Religious Life: A well-kept secret?
 (Dublin: Dominican Publications, 2003).

-Columba Stewart OSB, Prayer and Community: the Benedictine Tradition (London: Darton Longman & Todd, 1998, Traditions of Christian Spirituality Series).
+Columba Stewart, Prayer and Community: The Benedictine Tradition (London: Darton, Longman and Todd, 1998).

 Alton Abbey: : http://www.altonabbey.org.uk/